Bad Boy for Life

-"Bad Boy for Life" is a song by American rappers P. Diddy, Black Rob and Mark Curry, featured on P. Diddy's 2001 third album The Saga Continues....
+"Bad Boy for Life" is a song by American rappers P. Diddy, Black Rob and Mark Curry, featured on P. Diddy's third studio album The Saga Continues....
 Produced by Megahertz (Dorsey Wesley), it was released as the second single from the album in July 2001 and reached number 33 on the US Billboard Hot 100 chart.

 Background

 "Bad Boy for Life" was produced in 1998 but was not released until 2001.
 In reviews of the album, "Bad Boy for Life" has been identified as a declaration of strength by Diddy's label Bad Boy Records.
 Jason Birchmeier of music website Allmusic explains that the song summarises the claim "that [the] Bad Boy empire is in fact still an empire", while Entertainment Weekly reviewer David Browne similarly points out the lyric "It's official/I survived what I been through" as a declaration of strength.
 Soren Baker of the Los Angeles Times identifies "Bad Boy for Life", in addition to previous single "Let's Get It", as particularly important to the success of the album.